 If you used to play WoW at max settings at high and steady FPS but now experience unbearable low FPS for no reason, you’re not alone.
-To help players who are troubled by the same WoW low FPS issue, we’ve put together all the real-working fixes here.
+Many players have reported the same WoW low FPS issue.
+So in this post, we’ve put together 5 real-working fixes.

 Before getting started:

 Before you move on to anything more complicated, you could do some basic troubleshooting to see if they solve the problem.